jsborjesson/jsborjesson.github.io/_posts/2020-01-24-a-digression-in-vexillology.md

 - [Uruguay][flag of uruguay]
 - [USA][flag of usa]

 I personally don't think that any of these are particularly good, except for **Liberia** which is a nicer and cleaner version of the US flag.
-Slim down the number of stripes, replace the star extravaganza with a single classy star, and make the square actually square and a more tasteful size, much better:
+Slim down the number of stripes (without going too far like [Chile][flag of chile]), replace the star extravaganza with a single classy star, and make the square actually square and a more tasteful size, much better:

 ![Flag of Liberia][]

+Though Liberia has one of the nicer _country_ flags in the world, this pedigree does **not** trickle down to its [_15 counties_][liberia counties].

 # Maps